Preconditioned Score-based Generative Models: Theoretical analysis

 \section{Theoretical analysis}

-In this section, we develop the theories for the formulation of our preconditioning operator suitable for the predicting-correcting based sampling process (Alg.~\ref{alg:original_sample}).
-As predicting and correcting can be applied in isolation for complete sampling \cite{song2020score}, we will inspect them separately.
+In this section, we develop the theories for the formulation of our preconditioning operator suitable for the sampling process {incorporating prediction and correction} (Alg.~\ref{alg:original_sample}). {Since the sampling process consists of two types of stochastic processes—prediction (reverse diffusion) and correction (Langevin dynamics)—we must demonstrate that the preconditioning operator preserves the steady-state distribution of each process separately.}